python-compilers-workshop/python-compilers-workshop.github.io/index.md

   somehow be a way to expose the original C function to Numba/PyPy/Pyston/etc. to cut out the wrapper overhead?
 What about
-  vice-versa: if I have a Python function that's been JIT-compiled and I pass it to some Fortran code like [`scipy.optimize.fmin`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html#scipy.optimize.fmin), could there be some way for `scipy` to call the JIT-compiled function directly?
+  vice-versa: if I have a Python function that's been JIT-compiled and I pass it to some native code like [`scipy.optimize.fmin`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html#scipy.optimize.fmin), could there be some way for the native code in `scipy` to call the JIT-compiled function directly without going through tuple packing/unpacking?
 Can Numba and Pyston benefit from PyPy's work on CFFI?

 * Does it make sense to run Numba on PyPy or Pyston?